TheTrainingBoss/SFCoreTraining/Lab1/README.md

 # SFCoreTraining Lab 1

+## Pre-requisites
+1. Visual Studio 2022 installed on your machine
+2. At least MS SQL Express 2019 installed on your machine, reqgular SQL Server is fine too.
+We will be using SQL Express in this training class. https://www.microsoft.com/en-us/sql-server/sql-server-downloads

 ## Create a Sitefinity CMS Web Application using the .NET Framework 4.8

 1. Open Visual Studio 2022.